 - Electroconvulsive therapy (ECT) is sometimes used if medication fails to improve the condition and there appears to be some evidence to support its use.

 Mortality has reduced from 20-30% and is now reported as 5-11.6%.
 Death is usually caused by cardiovascular collapse, respiratory failure, myoglobinuric acute kidney injury, arrhythmias or diffuse intravascular coagulation.
 Morbidity results from respiratory failure, acute kidney injury, seizures and arrhythmia.

-If acute kidney injury develops during an episode of NMS this increases mortality up to 50%.
+If acute kidney injury develops during an episode of neuroleptic malignant syndrome this increases mortality up to 50%.